Enlarged version: challenges to comprehension

 Ironically the mindsets appropriate to responding to this "elephant" may be emerging in the living room of policy-makers -- under their noses -- through the insights acquired by their young in assiduously playing interactive internet games.
 A second "elephant" -- but in a real rather than a virtual living room!

 As a self-reflexive event, the CAT Trajectories conference of technologists was necessarily inspired by the kinds of second order cybernetics with which Gregory Bateson has become associated.
 As recorded by his daugher, he concluded a conference with the statement: "We are our own metaphor."
 (Mary Catherine Bateson.
-Our Own Metaphor; a personal account of a conference on the effects of conscious purpose on human adaptation, 1972; also We Are Our Own Metaphor, Whole Earth, Fall, 1999).
+Our Own Metaphor: a personal account of a conference on the effects of conscious purpose on human adaptation, 1972; also We Are Our Own Metaphor, Whole Earth, Fall, 1999).
 The conference therefore called for recognition of its own operation as a metaphor of the challenge it was intended to face.

 The approach there involved exploration of the possibility of activating new metaphors which could enchant, empower, explain and orient approaches to the problematique through the user's own comprehension of each metaphor's significance, whether amongst the governors or the governed.
 Participants recognized that they had over-identified with impoverished metaphors and had been unable to see themselves in perspective.